 In order of importance, they are:

 Obviously, you need birds.
 So you will need to go to places where you can find birds.
-And you also want to support programs that protect birds.

 Each bird depends upon a specific type of habitat for its survival.
 So the key to finding birds is knowing where they live.

-Okay, I’ll admit that you can take photos of birds in almost any type of weather (although blizzards, hurricanes, and tornadoes present notable challenges).
+Okay, I’ll admit that you can take photos of birds in almost any type of weather (although blizzards, hurricanes, and tornadoes present challenges).

 As a result, you wait.
 Then you wait.
 And you wait some more.
 Eventually, you decide to leave that spot so you can wait somewhere else.

 Certainly, your mental well-being matters, especially after waiting for hours without taking a photo.
 So you must find something positive in every experience, such as feeling delight that you were able to practice focusing your camera on a branch.
-After an hour (or two), you may have become quite good at this.
+After an hour (or two), you may become quite skilled at this.

 Let’s recognize that a bird’s appearance is a random event that wasn’t supposed to happen.
-So if a bird, like the Black-throated Sparrow shown above, hops on a rock, that’s pure luck.
+So if a bird, like the Black-throated Sparrow shown above, hops on a rock, that’s luck.
 Neither you nor the bird woke up planning that.

 Help Birds Tip